gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 }
 ~~~

-This custom layout allows us to reference it in our `index.php` using the name following the **widget_** which is simply **login**, after which it will render all of the html inside around the entire position, allowing us to keep the index.php much more concise.
-For this example we've used just a single wrapper div `#rt-popuplogin`, but you can add as many elements as you need for any design considerations you have.
+This custom layout allows us to reference it in our `index.php` using the name following the **widget_** which is simply **login**.
+Once it is done, it will render all of the html inside around the entire position allowing us to keep the `index.php` much more concise.
+For this example, we've used just a single wrapper div `#rt-popuplogin`, but you can add as many elements as you need for any design considerations you have.

 Step 4: Creating the Widget Chrome
 ----------------------------------
-You can also setup a widget chrome for the login widget, as defined in the above part.
-For this, create the `/html/layouts/chrome_login.php` file (if it doesn't exist).
+You can also set up a widget chrome for the login widget as defined in the part above.
+For this, you'll need to create the `/html/layouts/chrome_login.php` file (if it doesn't exist).

 Insert the following:

 ~~~ .php
 <?php